A window for water-hydrogen demixing on warm metal-rich sub-Neptunes: Model Limitations

 For the prescription adopted to calculate the coexistence curves, we used the results from \citet{gupta_miscibility_2024}.
 Although other studies have explored hydrogen-water miscibility using either a parameterized force field instead of DFT, or DFT calculations but determining the solvus using free energies rather than phase coexistence, the reference we adopt provides a better match to experimental data and spans a wider range of temperatures down to 750\,K \citep{bergermann_gibbs-ensemble_2021,bergermann_ab_2024,soubiran_miscibility_2015}.
-Even if demixing is predicted by our models, we note that convective overshoot may partially counteract it and transport metal-rich material to lower pressures.
+Even if demixing is predicted by our models, we note that convective overshoot (e.g. \citealp{chabrier_heat_2007,korre_convective_2019,anders_convective_2023,tulekeyev_constraints_2024,sur_apple_2024}) may partially counteract it and transport metal-rich material to lower pressures.
 Future models should explore whether the depth of the metal-rich region and the mixing length could sustain envelope compositional homogeneity even when a H$_2$-H$_2$O mixed phase is thermodynamically disfavored.

 In terms of the interior model, we only explore Earth-like ratios of iron and silicates in the interior, but the range of compositions consistent with demixing might extend further throughout the parameter space if studied over a wider range of $f'_\mathrm{core}$ values.
+Such diversity is motivated by pebble accretion models, which predict a time-varying partitioning of silicates between the envelope and the core over the course of a planet's evolution \citep{vazan_rocky_2023,vazan_how_2024}.
 On the other hand, the interior we model does not account for silicate-hydrogen miscibility which could lower the density of the mantle \citep{rogers_redefining_2025,young_differentiation_2025} and reduce the range of envelope compositions that reach the deep pressures required for demixing above the MEB.
 Besides, one of the largest sources of uncertainty in interior models lies in the assumed material properties and the choice of EOS, and our conclusions may be impacted by future improvements to e.g. the hydrogen or water EOS, if they substantially impact the densities and adiabatic gradients over the T-P range we consider.